jiegec/patchmacho/README.md

 # patchmacho

 Patch macho to replace dylib path in load command.
+Don't use this in production, use `install_name_tool` instead.